luadch/luadch/README.md

+# Luadch - ADC Hub Server

+## Features:

+    - Encryption, AES128 and AES256 cipher suites with TLSv1.2 support
+    - Fast, stable and small (complete server has ~1,5 MB)
+    - Supports ARM architecture
+    - Easy to use Lua Scripting API
+    - Many additional scripts available
+    - Comfortable rightclick menu

-To run a Luadch Hub:
+## To run a Luadch Hub:

 1. Without encryption, start the Hub and login with: